fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 }
 ```

 To construct the widget create a New<widgetname> function.
-The example we are using is called MyWidget so by convention the following constructor function name would be used:
+The example we are using is called MyWidget so by convention the following function name would be used to construct the widget:

 ```go
 func NewMyWidget(W, H float32, text string) *MyWidget {